IBM/MLOps-CPD/README.md

 ---

-You should set them at the top level of each notebook.
+You will need to set them at the top-level of each notebook.
 Here is an example:

 ```python3